mazelb/Heddoko-backend-old/API Docs/source/includes/authentication/_client-grant.md

 `POST /oauth2/token`

 The client credentials grant is best suited for apps which only need limited, non-user specific access to the API.
 Instead of having the user authenticate themselves in order to receive an access token, the app uses its own ID & secret.
-The process can be summarized as:

-App sends its own credentials to the API » App receives an access token
+**Step 1: Authenticate using app credentials**

+...

+**Step 2: Receive an access token**

+...